-- 5. The RIGHT ROUTE: the method for using the medication (e.g. oral, topical) is described as the route.
+- Time window: the time window is a defined time frame during which the administration of the medication is considered "on-time".
+It is not possible to give more than one person their medications at the same time.
+So each agency defines the time window.
+For Cheyenne Village the time window is 1 hour before and 1 hour after the assigned clock time; i.e. if the medication is scheduled for 9am, then the QMAP has between 8am and 10am to give the medication and it is considered "on-time". - 5.
+The RIGHT ROUTE: the method for using the medication (e.g. oral, topical) is described as the route.
 The written physician's or other authorized practitioner's order; prescription label and medication administration record will specify how the medication is to be taken. - 6.
 The RIGHT DOCUMENTATION: each and every medication must be documented, that it was/or was not given, reason, special considerations.
 Documentation must be timely, as soon after administration as is possible.
-You cannot pour a medication and document that it was given; it hasn't only prepared for administration.
-You can only document after you have observed the individual swallow pills, placed eye or ear medications, spread creams or placed patches, watched the individual inhale a medication or placed in proper body cavity: until these actions are done the medication has not been given. - 7.
+You cannot pour a medication and document that it was given; it was only prepared for administration.
+You can only document after you have observed the individual swallow pills, placed eye or ear medications, spread creams or placed patches, watched the individual inhale a medication or placed in proper body cavity: until these actions are done the medication has not been given.
+If a medication is scheduled it has to be documented either as given or not-given (with a reason or explanation as to why is wasn't given). - 7.
 The RIGHT TO REFUSE: every individual has the right to say "NO".
 As a QMAP you may attempt to convince the individual that taking the medication is in their best interests but if it is NO you must respect that.
 Sometimes it is how you approach the individual that leads to the NO, sometimes it is other influences that lead to the NO. Once an individual has said "NO", you may give information to the individual to attempt to convince them to take the medication or ask in a different way; if the answer remains "NO", accept the response and document.
 It also doesn't matter if "the day QMAP" was able to get them to take the medication; if it's NO, its NO. Medication may NOT be placed/hidden in food without the individual's knowledge.